 What Is A Margin Call?

-A margin call is issued when the value of securities in a trading account falls below a certain level.
+A margin call is issued when the value of securities in an account falls below a certain level.
 By definition, it is a demand or notice from a brokerage to bring your account balance back to the minimum maintenance requirement.
 The alert can be satisfied by depositing additional funds or securities.

 Importantly, the value of stocks or assets used as collateral for the margin loan will fluctuate with market conditions.
 However, the amount you borrowed stays the same.
 As a result, if the value of your assets falls, your equity in the position comparative to the size of your margin debt will shrink.